RGBeter/Neptune/README.md

 ## Features and Limitations

-* Fits original Mega Drive/Genesis 2 or DVIZIX Neptune cases.
-Separate power/reset
+* Fits original Mega Drive 2 (PAL), Genesis 2 or DVIZIX Neptune cases.
+Separate power/reset switch locations are provided for each (see the `stl` directory for files with which to 3D print spacers for the buttons if using the DVIZIX case).
-  switch locations are provided for each (see the `stl` directory for files with which to 3D print spacers for the buttons if using the DVIZIX case).
+* NOT compatible with the Japanese Mega Drive 2 case due to this using a sliding power switch with a different footprint to that of the push button style.
 * Modern power circuit by Zaxour (requires 9V PSU rated for at least 1A).
 * Integrated switchless region mod using PIC16F630 or compatible programmed with the `switchless_xxxx.hex` files in this repo ([source here][Switchless]).
 Use